ministryofjustice/cloud-platform-user-guide/source/documentation/reference/operational-processes.md

 * User happiness with support

 We do not currently have a process in place for measuring these but we are working on it.

+#### Our TD documentation

+For our current systems based around the Template Deploy tooling, our documentation lives in [Confluence](https://dsdmoj.atlassian.net/wiki/spaces/PLAT/overview).
+This documentation includes architecture, runbooks and common issues.